Bell XP-83: Testing

 Early wind tunnel reports had pinpointed directional instability but the "fix" of a larger tail would not be ready in time for flight testing.

 The first prototype was flown on 25 February 1945, by Bell's chief test pilot, Jack Woolams.
 He found it to have satisfactory flight characteristics, although it was under-powered.
-The expected instability was confirmed – spins were avoided (until a larger tail fin was installed).
+The expected instability was confirmed: spins were avoided (until a larger tail fin was installed).
 The second prototype did incorporate a modified tail and an aileron boost system.
-One unusual characteristic was extremely high landing speeds, due to factors including the XP-83's lack of drag brakes – in addition to the sleek aerodynamics and relatively high minimum thrust settings common to early jet aircraft, and necessary to prevent unintended flame-outs.
+One unusual characteristic was extremely high landing speeds, due to factors including the XP-83's lack of drag brakes, in addition to the sleek aerodynamics and relatively high minimum thrust settings common to early jet aircraft, and necessary to prevent unintended flame-outs.
 This meant that test pilots were forced to fly "stabilized approaches" (i.e. very long and flat landing approaches).

 The first prototype was used in 1946 as a ramjet test-bed with an engineer's station located in the fuselage behind the pilot.
-On 14 September 1946, one of the ramjets caught fire forcing pilot, "Slick" Goodlin and engineer Charles Fay, to bail out.
+On 14 September 1946, one of the ramjets caught fire forcing pilot "Slick" Goodlin and engineer Charles Fay to bail out.
 The second prototype flew on 19 October and was later scrapped in 1947.
-Apart from range, the XP-83 was inferior to the Lockheed P-80 Shooting Star and this led to the cancellation of the XP-83 project in 1947.
+Apart from range, the XP-83 was inferior to the Lockheed P-80 Shooting Star, which led to the cancellation of the XP-83 project in 1947.